Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: Abstract

 \section{Abstract}

-This paper develops an antenna-and-propagation-centric probabilistic framework for quantifying the effectiveness of high-power microwave (HPM) engagements against unmanned aerial vehicles (UAVs).
-The model couples stochastic UAV kinematics with an antenna/boresight jitter formulation and atmospheric propagation to obtain closed-form statistics of the received pulse energy, from which both per-pulse and cumulative neutralization probabilities follow.
-Near-boresight beam shaping is captured by a jitter-to-gain mapping. slant-range variability arises from integrated acceleration noise, and path loss includes free-space spreading with gaseous and rain attenuation; device susceptibility is represented by a logistic energy–response.
-Closed-form moments and log-normal closures yield an analytically evaluable per-pulse mean neutralization probability (via Gaussian–Hermite quadrature) and a cumulative dwell-time expression under the standard independence assumption.
+This paper develops an uncertainty-aware probabilistic framework for assessing the operational performance of high-power microwave (HPM) counter-UAV systems under stochastic target motion, beam-pointing uncertainty, atmospheric propagation, and uncertain target susceptibility.
+The model couples stochastic UAV kinematics with an effective antenna/boresight jitter formulation and atmospheric propagation to obtain closed-form statistics of the received pulse energy, from which both per-pulse and cumulative model-predicted engagement-effectiveness probabilities are derived.
+Near-boresight beam shaping is captured by a jitter-to-gain mapping.
+Slant-range variability arises from integrated acceleration noise, and path loss includes free-space spreading along with gaseous and rain attenuation; target susceptibility is represented by a logistic energy–response model.
+The received pulse energy is treated as an effective target-level exposure metric rather than the exact energy absorbed by a specific internal electronic component.
+Closed-form moments and log-normal closures yield an analytically evaluable per-pulse mean effectiveness probability via Gaussian–Hermite quadrature and a cumulative dwell-time expression under the standard independence assumption.